WildstarCodeworks/CSharp-BinaryTree/README.md

 its size and unique nodes when a users adds or removes a node.
 It is not recommended that users use or modify the code to be First-In-First-Out as the runtime is abyssmal.

-The code alsoa allows the user to decide how they would like nodes with 2 children to be replaced.
+The code also allows the user to decide how they would like nodes with 2 children to be replaced.
 The two rules it offers are:

 Predecessor: It will replace the deleted node with the largest node found by searching its left child.